Eikix/zkuniversity/week7/README.md

 Oh damn!
 What have I learnt?
 It's not an easy question but it's a good time to settle down and look back:)!

+- Through studying zero-knowledge proofs, I have learnt about the basics of cryptography: elliptic curves, different hash algorithms as well as hardware description languages.
+I learnt how to build a circuit and how to implement it.

+- I also understood better the ins-and-out of SNARKs (trusted setup, power of tau, common random string, etc.), STARKs (transparency, proof size...) and other zero-knowledge mechanisms (FRI, etc.).

+- On top of scalability and security, I discovered new essential challenges for blockchain, namely: the data availability issue, privacy necessity, fairness and anti-collusion protection.

+- I also witnessed the power of open source, cooperation and kindness;)!

 ## Question 5: Update on final project (Stream B)